stephan1373/eNMS/docs/source/inventory/datastore.md

 A Data object can only be moved to another Store with the same Data Type (for example, data of type A can only belong to a Store whose `data_type` is also A).

+## Persistent ID

+Every data entry has a persistent ID.
+This ensures that data can be consistently referenced within workflows and across software releases, even when the data is renamed (or the database ID changes).
+Users can copy the persistent ID directly from the Data Store table using the provided copy-to-clipboard button.

 ## Adding a new model to the Data Store

+New models can be added when needed.
+To define a new model:
+- Create a subclass of Data with your custom properties.
+- Save the file in the models/datastore directory.
+- Define the corresponding UI table in JavaScript within the static/js/datastore directory.

 - In the `models / datastore` folder, add a new python file to define the database model and its associated form.